B.C. Archaeology

 Day 1: Depart Australia

-Our flight on Singapore Airlines leaves Australia with a short stop over in Singapore.
+Our flight on Emirates Airlines leaves Australia with a short stopover in Dubai.

 The Lion Gate at Mycenae